Grandma’s Sticky Cinnamon Pecan Rolls With A Brandy Glaze

 Well, I tell a lie.
 I was amused…Well amused!
 I was on the floor with her, laughing hysterically with some mild form of shock.
 My grandmother watches this stuff?!

-What did I expect from a lady with a titanic sense of humour?
+What did I expect from a lady with a titanic sense of humor?
 She’s always cracking a joke, making fun of something, somebody-including herself.
 Grams doesn’t take herself seriously, a trait I extremely admire.
 You can always hear her laughing, giggling at the world no matter what it throws her way.

 So, there you have it!
 Although Gladis may have written the recipe, my grandmother lovingly gave me a killer obsession for these highly addictive, skeleton demolishing, mouthwatering buns of glory!
-And, for that if that alone, she deserves to have this post named after her!
+And for that, if that alone, she deserves to have this post named after her!

 My grandmother originally began gifting these the week after thanksgiving but so many people started asking for them before so she & my mother now start gifting them on November first.
 Grandma used to even gift batches to the U.S Postal Service because she wanted to show her thanks in delivering her mail.
 How cool is she?!